juju/docs/src/en/reference-bundle.md

       gui-y: 550

     #
-    # constraints: <space delimited list of strings>
+    # constraints:
     #
-    # Sets constraints for the application.
-As per normal behaviour, these
+    # Sets standard constraints for the application.
+As per normal behaviour,
-    # become the application's default constraints (i.e. units added subsequent
+    # these become the application's default constraints (i.e. units added
-    # to bundle deployment will have these constraints applied).
+    # subsequent to bundle deployment will have these constraints applied).
     #

     constraints: root-disk=8G

     constraints: cores=4 mem=4G root-disk=16G

+    constraints: zones=us-east-1a

     #
     # storage:
+    #
+    # Sets storage constraints for the application.
+There are three such
+    # constraints: 'pool', 'size', and 'count'.
+The key (label) is
+    # application-specific and are found within the corresponding charm's
+    # metadata.yaml file.
+A value string is one that would be used in the
+    # argument to the `--storage` option for the `deploy` command.
     #

     storage: